 Signs and Symptoms of Type-1 Diabetes

-Following are the common signs and Symptoms of Type-1 Diabetes (T1D) disease:
+Common signs and symptoms of Type-1 Diabetes (T1D) include:

-These above symptoms may recur during the course of the type-1 diabetes disease, if the blood sugar is not well controlled by insulin replacement therapy.
-Improper control can also cause blood sugar levels to become too low (hypoglycemia).
+These symptoms may recur during the course of type-1 diabetes; however, if insulin replacement therapy does not keep blood sugar well-controlled, improper control can also cause blood sugar levels to drop too low (hypoglycemia).
 This may occur when the body’s needs change, such as during exercise or if eating is delayed.
-Hypoglycemia can cause headaches, dizziness, hunger, shaking, sweating, weakness, and agitation.
+Consequently, hypoglycemia can cause headaches, dizziness, hunger, shaking, sweating, weakness, and agitation.

-If the type-1 diabetes (T1D) disease is left untreated and uncontrolled over many years, the chronic high blood sugar associated with diabetes may cause damage to blood vessels and nerves, leading to complications affecting many bodily organs and tissues.
-The retina which is the light-sensitive tissue at the back of the eye, can be damaged (diabetic retinopathy), leading to vision loss and eventual blindness.
+If untreated and uncontrolled over many years, type-1 diabetes (T1D) can cause chronic high blood sugar that damages blood vessels and nerves.
+As a result, this leads to complications affecting many bodily organs and tissues.
+For instance, diabetic retinopathy can damage the retina, which is the light-sensitive tissue at the back of the eye, ultimately leading to vision loss and eventual blindness.

 Symptoms of diabetic ketoacidosis include the following: